ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Where Do Default Parameters Come From?

-In academic research using biomathematical models, it's important to understand where commonly used default parameters come from.
+In academic research using biomathematical models, it's important to understand where commonly used assumptions come from.
-In the biomathematical modelling academic literature, it's common to see papers that rely on these default parameters, instead of using their data to provide more informed parameter estimates.
+In the biomathematical modelling academic literature, it's common to see papers that rely on "default" parameters, instead of using their data to provide more informed parameter estimates.
 While this sometimes is a useful and justified tradeoff for addressing certain questions, very few papers actually communicate where the default values come from.